 Fowl and poultry houses may be erected without consent, subject to compliance with the exemption requirements set out in the State Government’s Exempt and Complying Development Code, and should have a concrete floor to facilitate cleaning.

-Further information on backyard poultry keeping may be obtained from the NSW Department of Industry and Investment.
+Further information on backyard poultry keeping may be obtained from the NSW Department of Primary Industry.

 The keeping of wild rabbits is prohibited.
 Pet rabbits must be either a recognised domestic breed or a hybrid of a domestic breed.

 Rabbits should be housed in a suitable hutch.
 The hutch must be of sturdy construction to prevent escape.
 If the rabbit is taken out of the hutch it must be carefully supervised to make sure that it does not burrow or escape.

 It is recommended that all pet rabbits be desexed.

 Unwanted rabbits must not be released.
 Find a new home for the rabbit or take it to the RSPCA.